EnricoBos/VQVAE-dynamic-codebook/README.md

 The project focuses on:
 - High-quality reconstruction of facial images from the **LFW deepfunneled** dataset using **VQ-VAE**
-- Comparing reconstruction quality against standard VAEs on low-resolution inputs
+- Comparing reconstruction quality against standard VAEs
 - A robust training pipeline featuring:
   - ✅ **Exponential Moving Average (EMA)** updates for the codebook (VQ-VAE v2 style)
   - ✅ **Adaptive commitment cost annealing** based on code usage
   - ✅ **Dead code revival** to prevent embedding collapse
-  - ✅ Extensive **image augmentation** for regularization and evaluation robustness
+  - ✅ **Image augmentation** for regularization and evaluation robustness

 ---